Algae and other microscopic organisms can grow in pools due to several factors, including poorly maintained pool water.

 Algae need nourishment to live.
 Swimming pools provide plenty of delicious food for algae to feast on.
 In fact, algae can eat up your swimming water treatment chemicals in just a few days!

-Problems That Algae Can Cause
+Problems That Pool Algae Can Cause

-Algae can cause several problems for pool owners.
+Pool algae can cause several problems for pool owners.
 The most common are the unsightly green slime on the walls and floor, which can hide many other pool problems like clogged filters, low pH, high chlorine levels, and poor contaminated water circulation.

-But algae are more than just unsightly; it’s destructive as well!
-Persistent algae in pools can consume your swimming water treatment chemicals quickly and eat up the surface of your pool, causing uneven wear and tear, leading to costly repairs or even skimmer replacement.
+But pool algae are more than just unsightly; it’s destructive as well!
+Persistent algae in pools can consume your swimming water treatment chemicals quickly and eat up the surface of your pool, causing uneven wear and tear, and leading to costly repairs or even skimmer replacement.

 Filter Damage

-Algae can clog the filter.
+Pool algae can clog the filter.
 In some cases, this can cause the pool’s filter to break down.

 Some people believe that algae are benign and harmless, but it is not so innocent.
-Algae can plug up the filter in your pool which will reduce the efficiency of your filtration system.
+Pool algae can plug up the filter in your pool which will reduce the efficiency of your filtration system.
 It could also consume too much of your chlorine levels, making you sick with respiratory problems such as bronchitis or pneumonia.

 Ultimately, algae are destructive and should be avoided so that you can keep your pool as healthy as possible.